5 SEO Tips For Toronto Real Estate Professionals

 The Volume (in the blue box) is simply the number of monthly searches the keyword generator estimates are made for that term.
 The more volume, the more likely it is that someone will search for the term.
 This means you want to find keywords with a low KD but a high volume.
 Getting accurate KD and volume predictions without keyword research tools is almost impossible.

-Of course, you’ll also want to find keywords that are relevant.
-The term “prince toronto house” has a great KD/volume ratio, but it has almost nothing to do with real estate.
+Of course, you’ll also want to find relevant keywords.
+The term “Prince Toronto house” has a great KD/volume ratio, but it has almost nothing to do with real estate.
 You might still be able to use it to your advantage, though – more on that in the “Content” section.

 A quick pro-tip: the keywords that usually have the best KD/volume ratio are known as “long-tail” keywords – they’re usually three to five words long, and useful for search engines trying to determine intent.